Burlescombe, Tiverton EX16 7JH

 ~ Leave has been requested, but the circumstances are such that the school is unable to authorise the leave (and the leave is still taken anyway).

-~ Leave is not requested and/or the school has grounds to believe that the child has been taken out of school for an avoidable reason (for example – a family holiday, buying a uniform, looking after a sibling).
+~ Leave is not requested and/or the school has grounds to believe that the child has been taken out of school for an avoidable reason (example – a family holiday, buying uniform, looking after a sibling).
 Sometimes, there have been occasions when schools have been notified that the pupil is sick, but the school discovers or reasonably believes that the reason given for the absence is not genuine.

 ~ A child continually arrives late after the registration period has closed.